biboyd/SALSA/paper.md

 distant quasars that pass through intervening galaxies [@Howk:2017; @Lehner:2018].
 A single quasar sightline only contains information about a relatively small portion of gas in the halo of an individual galaxy.
-Because this,  observational astronomers conduct surveys to collect many sightlines and create large absorber catalogs that contain information about the variety of absorption lines found in each individual sightline.
+Because of this,  observational astronomers conduct surveys to collect many sightlines and create large absorber catalogs that contain information about the variety of absorption lines found in each individual sightline.
 These catalogs create a statistical picture of the CGM and have proved invaluable in